wpfleger96/Calculator/README.md

  3. I tried working on this project on my own computer, but the program won't start.
 What gives?

-    This is probably due to fact that the <code>jfxrt.jar</code> file in the project's <code>lib</code> directory is specially designed for Linux.
-If you're working on a Mac, it may work, but it probably won't work on Windows.
-If you have Java 7 installed on your computer, you will need to replace the <code>jfxrt.jar</code> file with the one contained in your JRE's lib directory.
-Be sure to use the one provided with this project when testing and submitting your project on Nike.
+    You're probably using Java 7 instead of Java 8.
+This problem occurs because the <code>jfxrt.jar</code> file (JavaFX library) is not included in the class path by default in Java 7.
+The easiest way to fix this problem is to update to Java 8.

+    If you don't want to upgrade to Java 8, then to fix this, you'll need to create a <code>lib</code> directory inside of your project directory (same directory as SBT) and place your <code>jfxrt.jar</code> in there.
+    Then, SBT should be able to compile and run your project.

+    **NOTE:** The <code>jfxrt.jar</code> file is platform dependent.
+This means that it's different for Mac, Linux, and Windows.
+To find your version of the file, you will need to go into the <code>lib</code>
+    directory of your JDK or JRE installation and copy it to the <code>lib</code>
+    directory you created for your project.

+    **NOTE:** If you follow the steps above to make your project work with Java 7, you will need to make sure that you remove the <code>lib</code> directory when compiling and running your program on Nike, since the
+    <code>jfxrt.jar</code> file you placed in the <code>lib</code> directory
+    will conflict with Java 8's version of the file.